elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 > Solaris disk partitioning works differently in the SPARC and in the x86 world:
 >
-> *   **SPARC:** Disks are labeled using special, Solaris-specific &#8220;SMI labels&#8221;.
-No need for special boot magic or GRUB, etc. here, as the SPARC systems&#8217; OpenBoot PROM is intelligent enough to handle the boot process by itself.
+> *   **SPARC:** Disks are labeled using special, Solaris-specific "SMI labels".
+No need for special boot magic or GRUB, etc. here, as the SPARC systems' OpenBoot PROM is intelligent enough to handle the boot process by itself.
 > *   **x86:** For reasons of compatibility with the rest of the x86 world, Solaris uses a primary fdisk partition labeled Solaris2, so it can coexist with other OSes.
 Solaris then treats its fdisk partition as if it were the whole disk and proceeds by using an SMI label on top of that to further slice the disk into smaller partitions.
-These are then called &#8220;slices&#8221;.The boot process uses GRUB, again for compatibility reasons, with a special module that is capable of booting off a ZFS root pool.
+These are then called "slices".The boot process uses GRUB, again for compatibility reasons, with a special module that is capable of booting off a ZFS root pool.
 >
-> So for x86, the first thing to do now is to make sure that the disk has an fdisk partition of type &#8220;Solaris2&#8243; that spans the whole disk.
+> So for x86, the first thing to do now is to make sure that the disk has an fdisk partition of type "Solaris2" that spans the whole disk.
 For SPARC, we can skip this step.
 >
-> fdisk doesn&#8217;t know about Solaris slices, it only cares about DOS-style partitions.
-Therefore, device names are different when dealing with fdisk: We&#8217;ll refer to the first partition now and call it &#8220;p0&#8243;.
-This will work even if there are no partitions defined on the disk, it&#8217;s just a way to address the disk in DOS partition mode.
+> fdisk doesn't know about Solaris slices, it only cares about DOS-style partitions.
+Therefore, device names are different when dealing with fdisk: We'll refer to the first partition now and call it "p0".
+This will work even if there are no partitions defined on the disk, it's just a way to address the disk in DOS partition mode.

-The first thing I need to do is to create an &#8220;fdisk partition&#8221;, so let&#8217;s do that:
+The first thing I need to do is to create an "fdisk partition", so let's do that:

     root@openindiana:~# fdisk /dev/rdsk/c4t0d0p0
     No fdisk table exists.
 The default partition for the disk is: